Business Concepts

 It is fair to ask: in an era of accounting software, who hand-writes page numbers?
 Almost nobody.
 But the folio concept did not disappear, it went digital.

 Modern systems generate a reference number, voucher ID, or transaction ID for every entry.
-Click it and you jump to the source document.
-That is a folio with a new name.
+Click it and you jump to the source document, whether that is an invoice, a receipt, or a fund allocation.
+That number can be used to reopen the original record instantly.

 The skill that survives is understanding why the link exists.
-When you reconcile accounts or chase an error, you are following folios, whether they live on paper or on screen.
+When you reconcile accounts or chase an error, you are following folios, whether they live on paper, in a database, or in a fund house record.

 Where you will see folios today

-• Subsidiary ledgers: linking a customer account back to the sales day book.
+- Subsidiary ledgers: linking a customer or creditor account back to the sales day book.

 That last point is worth flagging.
 In hospitality, a folio is a guest's itemized bill.
 Same word, same logic: one reference holding every transaction for one party.